DeqingSun/Debugging-Arduino-Uno/README.md

 If you are using Mac, you can download binary, add execute permission with `chmod +x dwdebug`, install libusb with `brew install libusb libusb-compat `.

+If you are using Windows, you need to use libusb-win32 driver for ATtiny85.
+Refer to [Readme](https://github.com/dcwbrown/dwire-debug#digisparklittlewire-hardware-with-extended-usbtinyspi-firmware) of dwire-debug repo for more info.​

 For other OS, try to compile the source in the release.

 ## Step 3, reprogram fuse on ATmega328p